baxtree/subaligner/site/source/index.rst

 Subligner has been shifted with a command-line interface which helps users to conduct various tasks around subtitle synchronisation without writing any code as well as APIs targeting developers.
 With existing audiovisual and in-sync subtitle files at hand, users can train their own synchroniser with a single command and zero setup.
-A handful of subtitles formats are supported and can be converted from one to another either during synchronisation or on on-demand.
+A handful of subtitle formats are supported and can be converted from one to another either during synchronisation or on on-demand.

 The source code can be found on GitHub: `subaligner <https://github.com/baxtree/subaligner>`_.